 - 6.7.11 This pathway is defined as impacts from development (of any type) which changes the distribution of a qualifying species within a European site or important supporting area by reducing sight lines available to birds using the habitats within the site. - 6.7.12 Several bird species can be displaced as a result of their specific line-of-sight requirements while foraging or roosting, whereby obstruction to sight lines (necessary for early warning of perceived predation risk) will render areas of habitat unsuitable for use by birds.
 For example, terns and gulls prefer open nest sites and unrestricted views while roosting and feeding.
 Waders, including ringed plover, black-tailed and bar-tailed godwits, redshank, curlew, turnstone, dunlin and sanderling, require views of greater than 200m when roosting or feeding.
-Brent goose requires views of at least 500m (Natural England, 2019) in order to feel sufficiently free of predation risk to feed or roost.
-Additionally, Whitfield (2020) highlights a number of factors which significantly correlate with the suitability of sites for both waders and Brent geese.
+Brent goose requires views of at least 500m (Natural England, 201937) in order to feel sufficiently free of predation risk to feed or roost.
+Additionally, Whitfield (2020) highlights a number of factors which significantly correlate with the suitability of sites for waders and Brent geese, and buildings within 500m have a negative effect on the suitability of sites for both waders and Brent geese.